SaraAllaparthi/SaraAllaparthi/README.md

 **SaraAllaparthi/SaraAllaparthi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-🚀 I am the CEO & Founder of **Maverick AI Group**, where we specialize in developing cutting-edge AI solutions designed for small and mid-size businesses.
-With a focus on seamless integration and continuous optimization, we make AI effortless and scalable for your organization.
+I am the CEO & Founder of **[Maverick AI Group](https://www.maverickaigroup.ai)**.
+I build custom AI solutions for small and mid-size businesses to help from scale and grow exponentially using AI.
+Whether it’s automating repetitive tasks, building custom chatbots or optimizing pricing strategies, I focus on results.

 ### 🌟 About Me